khulnasoft/khulnasoft/doc/admin/observability/alerting_custom_consumption.md

-# Custom consumption of Sourcegraph alerts
+# Custom consumption of Khulnasoft alerts

 If Khulnasoft's builtin [alerting](alerting.md) (which can notify you via email, Slack, PagerDuty, webhook, and more) is not sufficient for you, or if you just prefer to consume the alerts programatically for some reason, then this page is for you.

-For more information about Sourcegraph alerts, see [high level alerting metrics](metrics.md#high-level-alerting-metrics).
+For more information about Khulnasoft alerts, see [high level alerting metrics](metrics.md#high-level-alerting-metrics).

 ## Prometheus queries

-Below are examples of how to query alerts that are being monitored or are currently firing in Sourcegraph.
+Below are examples of how to query alerts that are being monitored or are currently firing in Khulnasoft.
 If you do wish to query warning alerts, too, then simply replace `critical` with `warning` in any of the below query examples.

 ### "How many critical alerts were firing in the last minute?"